 OpenSky® Secured Visa® Credit Card Review

 MoneyGeek’s OpenSky® Secured Visa® Credit Card review can help you determine whether the card is suitable for your needs.
 This card allows individuals to build their credit.
+It also gives you the ability to get an unsecured credit line after the first six months.
 However, it comes with an annual fee, cash advance fee as well as foreign transaction fees.

 Additionally, with a high APR and a late fee, you may want to be careful about making late payments as this may result in large interest penalties.

 The OpenSky® Secured Visa® Credit Card features various charges, including an annual fee, a minimum security deposit of $200 as well as cash advance fees.
 The card doesn’t allow balance transfers.
-A limited time promotional offer for new cardholders gives them the ability to receive a credit line increase of up to $200 by the end of the first year, provided they make on-time payments.
+Providing your security deposit over time is an option.

 Card Details to Know Up Front